oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 If you get an error that indicates that a server is already running, this is a good sign!
 Navigate to [https://localhost:8181](https://localhost:8181).
 If the Oppia homepage loads, you have successfully completed the installation!

-## Troubleshooting

-- If you run into `distutilsOptionError`:
-  - Then: Make sure you have set up the virtualenv.
-See [this comment](https://github.com/oppia/oppia/issues/7613#issuecomment-531429687).

 # Appendix: